Beet Brownies are a decadent brown butter brownie recipe with a smooth buttermilk roasted beet puree mixed into the batter.

 - 1/2 cup dark chocolate chunks

-Using a saucepan over medium heat, melt butter.
+- Using a medium to large saucepan over medium heat, melt butter.
 Stir frequently as it continues to bubble.
 When there are small brown specs, and it smells like nutty caramel, remove pan from heat.

-In separate bowl, beat eggs.
-After butter mixture has cooled in pot 4-5 minutes, slowly pour in eggs, stirring constantly until well combined.
+- In separate bowl, beat eggs.
+After butter mixture has cooled in pot 4-5 minutes, slowly pour eggs into pot with sugar/butter/cocoa powder, stirring constantly until well combined.